10 Best Streaming for November 2025

 Risk Factors

-• Margin pressure from rising fulfillment and labor costs.
+• Margin pressure from logistics and fulfillment costs

 Stock #3: Netflix, Inc. (NFLX)